learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

 Note that this behavior (not changing the contents of the dataframe unless you use `inplace=True` or reassign the variable) is not a mistake or oversight in pandas.
-It is a useful feature that lets you preview the outcome of an operation before permanently applying it!
+It is a useful feature that lets you preview the outcome of an operation before permanently applying it.
 This is especially important if you are dropping data or transforming it in a way that is not reversible.

 ### Dropping Columns